VirtuaBoza/exhibitionist-app/README.md

 # Exhibitionist

-An open source asset tracking application used by museums, art galleries, and other public collections.
+An open source asset tracking application for use by museums, art galleries, and other public collections.

 ## Contributing